Within Close Range: The Checkered Beacon

 With a half-hearted snort,

-he lowered his poorly banged head,
+he lowers his poorly banged head,

 turning his devilish focus